SuryaPondaag/SuryaPondaag/notes/insights.md

 *   Consider adding a clear `README.md` with project goals, technologies used, and setup instructions.
 *   If it's a portfolio, ensure it showcases your best work and skills effectively.

+- Implement a CI/CD pipeline for automated testing and deployment.
+- Add comprehensive documentation for each module and API.